 - United States-Based Enterprise Carrier of International Household Goods

 Although this is a long list, several types of carriers do not need to receive operating authority from the FMCSA.
 This includes carriers operating in a commercial zone that has received federal designation and exemption from compliance with interstate authority rules.
 Other types of truckers exempt from the requirement include for-hire carriers who haul only cargo not subject to federal regulation and carriers transporting their own personal cargo.
+Keep in mind signing up for the wrong types of cargo can greatly effect your insurance rates.
+Talk to an expert before getting your DOT authority and MC# so there are no surprises.

 Commercial truck insurance requirements after receiving your trucking authority number.